One of the most recurring questions I get asked is the type of work I pick up.

-The point is learning as you go becomes a skill not only useful for problem-solving but also to help you understand how to plan things out better.
+The point is, learning as you go, is not only useful for problem-solving but also can help you understand how to plan things out better.
 Not to mention it helped me learn how to Google.
 Yes, that’s a thing.
-You get better at Googling what you want and that’s a big part of the learning experience.
+You get better at Googling what you want, and that’s a big part of the learning experience.
 Knowing how to search for what you want.

 Wanting to learn drives it home.

 Sometimes just being a good problem solver isn’t enough to get you through the day.
-As I’ve mentioned there are days where I would Google to no end just trying to solve a problem.
+As I’ve mentioned, there are days where I would Google to no end just trying to solve a problem.
 Not everyone can do this.
-Some get up, take a break and come back to the problem while others just drop the subject altogether.
-You have to want to learn to be able to find the answers you are looking for and that answer isn’t always complete.
+Some get up, take a break and come back to the questions while others just drop the subject altogether.
+You have to want to learn to be able to find the answers you are looking for, and that answer isn’t always complete.
 Wanting to learn drives it home and helps you understand why something isn’t working or why something isn’t whole.

 You earn a lot more than just a paycheck.

-At the end of the day you earn a lot more than just a paycheck.
-When I’ve picked up my first python project a couple years ago I didn’t know how to use its syntax at all.
-It took me a couple days to figure out how to use it to a point where I was efficient and a bit longer learning how to use the Django framework built on top of it.
+At the end of the day, you earn a lot more than just a paycheck.
+When I picked up my first python project a couple of years ago, I didn’t know how to use its syntax at all.
+It took me a couple days to figure out how to use it to a point where I was efficient and a bit longer learning how to use the framework I needed to build on top of it.
 By the time I was done I had a whole language at my disposal and on top of that a framework I can continue to use for other projects.

-To drive this all home, freelancing isn’t just about moving from company to company or project to project.
+Freelancing isn’t just about moving from company to company or project to project.
 Freelancing is also about learning and solving problems you’ve never encountered before on your own.
-There are learning curves for everything you do and freelancing is no exception.
-For some, the curve may not be as steep as others but passion and dedication are what drives the rewarding outcome especially since you are teaching yourself.
+There are learning curves for everything you do, and freelancing is no exception.
+For some, the curve may not be as steep as others, but passion and dedication are what drives the rewarding outcome especially since you are teaching yourself.
 For me personally, being able to work from home gives me the ability to take risks and pick up new projects I’ve never done before and learn how to tackle them as I go at my own pace and at my own comfort.